-Check out SiteGround and get web hosting for as little as $3.95/month.
-I host all of my websites through SiteGround.
+I highly recommend SiteGround for web hosting—you can get a new plan for as little as $3.99 a month.
+All of my websites are currently hosted through SiteGround.
 I even transferred one of them from a different host to SiteGround and the process was so simple.
-It was amazing!

 30. A Domain Name

-Domain names and web hosting go hand in hand, so they're the total package when thinking of a gift for a writer.
-Most web hosting services offer domain names through their site, so be sure to check it out!
+Domain names and web hosting go hand in hand, so they're the total package when thinking of gift ideas for writers.
+Most web hosting services offer domain names with their services, so be sure to check it out!

 - External Hard Driveto keep their work secure and in once place